 Changes over the last twenty years

 Overall, visual impairment worldwide has decreased since the early 1990s.
-This is despite an aging global elderly population.
-This decrease is principally the result of a reduction in visual impairment from infectious diseases through concerted public health action.
+This is despite an ageing global elderly population.
+This decrease is principally the result of a reduction in visual impairment from infectious diseases through:

 The global response to prevention of blindness